Employment Lawyer | Severance Pay | Termination Pay

 WHAT CANADIAN EMPLOYEES NEED TO KNOW

 The harsh truth is that most employees that lose their job or leave their job, leave behind a significant amount of money that they are legally entitled to.
 This includes being fired, whether laid off, terminated without cause or terminated with cause, or voluntarily departing, be that quitting, resigning or retiring from one's former employment.
 And this is particularly true where one or more of the following employment aspects exists: (i) long-term employment, (ii) salaried employment or (iii) employment in Alberta.
 Naturally, where more than one of these employment aspects are present, there is an even stronger likelihood that you are due significantly more money from your former employer than you received.
+Meanwhile, in federally-regulated private sector employment, the issues are far less obvious, yet no less significant, given the discrepencies between employment practices and the Canada Labour Code.

 Our approach, however, is not for everyone.
 When we take on an employment case, we pursue it very aggressively, such that we don't pull our punches with your former employer.
 As such, for those individuals who simply want to move on, even if it means leaving behind a considerable amount of money, we are probably not the right legal team.
 For everyone else, especially those employed by larger companies (who think they are so strong and powerful to be beyond reproach), that meet our internal criteria for aggressive employment litigation, we have a unique legal approach that you should seriously consider.
 If this is of interest to yourself, feel free to contact our law firm in strict confidence, by telephone at 403-400-4092 or 905-616-8864, or via email at Chris@NeufeldLegal.com.